Bee Movie: Release

 Bee Movie debuted in New York City on October 25, 2007, followed by a premiere on October 28, in Los Angeles.
 It was released in the United States on November 2.
 The film was produced by DreamWorks Animation and Columbus 81 Productions, and distributed by Paramount Pictures.
-Bee Movie Game was released in October 2007 for multiple platforms.
+Bee Movie Game was released in October 2007 on multiple platforms.

 Brach's sold Bee Movie candy corn, made with real honey, and also held a sweepstakes with the grand prize being a trip for four to New York City.
 General Mills placed cereal spoons and hand buzzers inside cereal boxes promoting Bee Movie.
 Customers could save 50 cents if they bought two Fruit by the Foot, Fruit Gushers, and Fruit Roll-Ups products featuring Bee Movie on their packaging.
 McDonald's offered six Bee Movie toys in its Happy Meals, while the company's advertising pointed customers towards white meat chicken nuggets, apple dippers, and low-fat milk.
 The Happy Meal and Conservation International websites both invited kids to take the "Bee Good to the Planet" pledge to protect the environment, and McDonald's supported Conservation International's efforts to protect bee habitats in South Africa and Mexico.

 Paramount Home Entertainment released Bee Movie on DVD (single- and double-disc) on March 11, 2008, and on Blu-ray on May 20.
 The DVD extras include the "Inside the Hive: The Cast of Bee Movie" and "Tech of Bee Movie" featurettes, "We Got the Bee" music video, "Meet Barry B. Benson" feature, interactive games, a filmmaker commentary, alternate endings, lost scenes, the live-action trailers, and Jerry's Flight Over Cannes.
 An HD DVD version of the film was canceled after the discontinuation of that format.
 The DVD release of Bee Movie was promoted with a $3 mail-in rebate offer from Blue Diamond Growers and a coupon for $1 off Sue Bee honey products.